 The vast collection of American actor, producer, and director Robert De Niro (born 1943) contains costumes, props, scripts, and related memorabilia from his entire career.
 Highlights include a leopard-print boxing robe from Raging Bull (1980), a distressed Army style jacket worn by De Niro as Travis Bickle in Taxi Driver (1976), and voluminous, body-length coats for The Creature in Frankenstein (1994).
+See also Film & Television

 The collection of Norman Bel Geddes (1893-1958) includes three costumes for the Max Reinhardt-directed The Eternal Road (1937).
 Bel Geddes wrote Thunderbird (ca. 1914-1917) for Aline Barnsdall's Los Angeles Little Theatre, and though it was not produced, the archive contains an impressive Native American feather headdress, along with wool leggings and accessories such as arrows and jewelry.

 The collection of film noir icon Ann Savage (1921-2008), who played the consummate femme fatale in the B-movie classic, Detour (1945), includes costumes worn in her final film role as Mother in director Guy Maddin's My Winnipeg (2007).
 The costumes are unusual because they are garments from her personal wardrobe.
+See also Film & Television

 The archive of motion picture producer David O. Selznick (1902-1965) includes five original costumes worn by Vivien Leigh in the role of Scarlett O'Hara in the Selznick-produced film Gone with the Wind (1939), among them the famous Green Curtain Dress.
 Although repairs were done to the original gowns, executed by Plunkett himself, the fragile state of the originals spurred the Ransom Center to commission exact replicas of four of the gowns that could withstand the rigors of handling and display.

-Of interest to silent film scholars is a small group of items worn or used by the legendary actress Gloria Swanson (1899-1983).
+Of interest to silent film scholars is a small group of items worn or used by the legendary actress Gloria Swanson.
 A charming articulated metal and rhinestone fan designed by Swanson and executed by René Hubert houses a tube of lipstick in the bejeweled handle.
 Swanson used the fan in a film from the early years of sound, What a Widow!
 (1930).
 The collection also includes a leopard-print overskirt worn by Swanson in her acclaimed role as Norma Desmond in Sunset Boulevard (1950).

 Nearly two dozen circus costumes are included in the collection of circus clown and civil engineer Joe E. Ward (1894 or 1895-1971).
 Though Ward collected circus memorabilia for many troupes and performers, most of the costumes appear to have been used by Ward in his own act.
+See also Performing Arts

 For example, the letter-opener belonging to the prolific author George Bernard Shaw, who sometimes wrote and received as many as one hundred letters a day, is included in his archive.
 Similarly, the archive of poet and painter E. E. Cummings contains the wooden paint box, tubes of oil paint, bottles of linseed oil, and spatulas that he used to create his many paintings.
 Other items, like the lapis lazuli seal given to D. H. Lawrence by Mary Cannan, illuminate the subject's friendships and associations.
 This is certainly the case with the hair brooch and mother-of-pearl compact given by Edgar Allan Poe to Sarah Elmira Royster Shelton, his childhood sweetheart whom he courted during the last year of his life.

 Some of the objects in the Personal Effects Collection provide cultural context.
 Various writing implements belonging to Evelyn Waugh, Gertrude Stein and Isaac Bashevis Singer, among others, depict the shift from longhand to typewriter.
-The pervasiveness of smoking during the nineteenth and twentieth centuries is represented by various writers' ashtrays and cigarette cases, as well as Erle Stanley Gardner and Compton MacKenzie's pipes and Carson McCullers's cigarette lighter.
+The pervasiveness of smoking during the nineteenth and twentieth centuries is represented by various writers' ashtrays and cigarette cases, as well as Erle Stanley Gardner’s and Compton MacKenzie's pipes and Carson McCullers's cigarette lighter.
 Pairs of eyeglasses, some with their cases, reflect the eras during which their owners worked, from Arthur Conan Doyle's simple metal-rimmed glasses to those of multi-colored plastic worn by poet Anne Sexton during the 1960s.
 Other items can represent the impact of an author or artist on the wider popular culture.
-A paper dress, a brief fashion fad in the 1960s, features Allen Ginsberg's poem "Uptown N.Y." printed on the surface of the paper.
+A paper dress, a brief fashion fad in the 1960s, features Allen Ginsberg's poem "Uptown N.Y." printed on the surface of the fabric.